“I’ll be first!”

 It was the need for safety.

-And yet no one around her does that.
-Not at home, not in activities.
+Yet no one around her does that.
+Not at home and not in her activities.
 So what is she facing?

 Ah, maybe…

-- It is a path toward predictability, and therefore toward safety.
+It is a path toward predictability and, therefore, safety.

-And masking: “I’ll be competent, polite, perfect, so no one sees that I’m afraid.”
+Masking: “I’ll be competent, polite, and perfect so that no one sees that I’m afraid.”

-Ah, and sometimes… it is also an echo of shame and uncertainty: the belief that I am only good if I do everything flawlessly.
+Sometimes, however, it is also an echo of shame and uncertainty, the belief that I am only good if I do everything flawlessly.

 I can name it

 “I know your brain wants control.
-Perfection is the way you try to feel safe.
+Perfection is how you try to feel safe.
 That makes sense.”

 Naming it may reduce shame.
 It shows: “Your reactions are logical.
-And you are not alone in this.”
+You are not alone in this.”

 I can redefine “mistakes”